huidongzhang/sql/BasicSQL/Readme.md

 ANALYZE TABLE Actors;
 SHOW INDEX FROM Actors;
 ```
-There are two kinds of indexes:
+There are two kinds of indexes:Clustered Index and Non-clustered Index

- - Clustered Index
+##### Clustered Index
- - Non-clustered

 In the case of a clustered index, the table rows are sorted and kept in a *B-tree structure* (or an R-tree in the case of a spatial index).
  - A *page* is the smallest unit of data that a database can write to or read from a disk.
 A page contains rows and forms the leaf node of the B+ tree.
 In MySQL the default size of a page is fixed at 16KB though it is configurable.